Garden & Pool

 And if you have swimming pets, this article talks about salt content in Koi ponds.

 It is recommended to consult with a veterinarian before letting your dogs swim in a saltwater pool.
 They can provide valuable advice on how to keep your pet safe while swimming.
-It is also important to ensure that the filtration system and pool liner are in good condition to prevent any potential hazards.
+That being said, if you let your dogs swim at the beach (many people do) they should be okay in your pool with proper supervision and care, as we explain below.

 Benefits of Letting Dogs Swim in a Saltwater Pool